 Below is the loop the way I used it in the planter sleeve tutorial, so you can see it better.

 After that, I gathered ONE strand of dark green macrame cord on the left and right outside of the piece and tucked them behind the triangle.
 The above photo has two strands (slapping my palm to the forehead here) because I must have taken this photo when I didn’t really know what I was going to do yet.
-In the actual video you can see that it is one strand each on the sides.
-This creates the staggering effect of the dark green yarn to mirror another triangle with the dark green yarn.
+In the actual video, you can see that it is one strand each on the sides.
+This creates the staggering effect of the dark green yarn mirroring another triangle with the dark green yarn.

 Add another row of chunky ivory yarn with the rows of Double Half Hitch Knots.